 Road and rail vehicles are excited during operation by the unevenness of the ground (road, dirt track, off-road, rail track …) to random-shaped, stochastic vibrations in contrast to harmonic vibration excitation caused by combustion engines or electric drives, for example.

-The vibration resistance of parts and components used in vehicle technology is therefore usually verified by means of a broadband random vibration test.
+Broadband random vibration testing is therefore often used for parts and components from the vehicle industry.
 Strength and duration of the vibration excitation depend on the mounting location (e.g. wheel, chassis, interior …) and the application (e.g. passenger car, commercial vehicle, locomotive …).